Leigh Davis (poet): Life

 Davis was born in Raetihi.
 He completed an M.A.
 Honours degree in English at Auckland University (including a thesis on the poetry of Allen Curnow), then studied Commerce subjects towards an M.B.A. at Victoria University of Wellington.
 In 1980 he married Susan Unwin whom he had met as a fellow student and they had four children together.

-Davis worked for several years as a analyst for the New Zealand Treasury, then in 1985 joined the merchant bank of Michael Fay and David Richwhite.
+Davis worked for several years as an analyst for the New Zealand Treasury, then in 1985 joined the merchant bank of Michael Fay and David Richwhite.
 He became a principal of their company in 1993, before forming his own venture, Jump Capital, a private equity fund, in 1999.
 He was active as a patron of the arts, becoming a Trustee of the Arts Foundation of New Zealand (2006–09) and sponsor of the Auckland art installation site Jar.

 In 2008 Davis was diagnosed with a brain tumour.
 He devoted the final year of his life to the completion of two large projects, Nameless and Stunning Debut of the Repairing of a Life.
 The latter book records his successful struggle to regain the power of writing after the disruption caused by two brain operations and a course of radiotherapy and chemotherapy.